Sleep Apnea & Snoring

 Dr. Gorman is a part of the breathing wellness movement, which aims to increase awareness and improve treatment for sleep-related airway conditions like sleep apnea.
 He has partnered with organizations focused on collaborating with dentists to apply the sciences of Craniofacial Epigenetics (the study of cranial modifications caused by gene expression as opposed to genetic code alteration) and Pneumopedics® (the practical application of oral appliance therapy and non-surgical airway remodeling) in the management of sleep apnea.
 Together, the application of these sciences allows for underlying causes of airway obstruction to be treated in 98% of cases, resulting in a high success rate among sleep apnea patients.

 For every sleep apnea case at our practice, Dr. Gorman will gather patient data and determine the patient’s specific needs based on home sleep test results, dental impressions, CT scan, and images.
-Our state of the art technology paired with Dr. Gorman’s experience with sleep disorders allows him to find the most effective treatment plan for each individual’s particular case can be identified and carried out, yielding improved daytime and nighttime breathing for the patient.”
+Our state-of-the-art technology paired with Dr. Gorman’s experience with sleep disorders allows him to find the most effective treatment plan for each individual’s particular case, yielding improved daytime and nighttime breathing for the patient.

 Contact Gorman Dental Center

 If you have any questions about sleep apnea, or would like to learn about your treatment options, please contact Gorman Dental Center to schedule an appointment.